-Jeremy Snead is a senior associate in the dispute resolution practice group.
+Jeremy Snead is Counsel in the dispute resolution practice group.
 Jeremy’s practice is focused on banking and funds litigation, corporate dispute resolution, fraud litigation, insolvency litigation and insolvency and restructuring.

 Throughout his career, Jeremy has acted in relation to various pro bono matters, including the formation of charities, claims for criminal injuries compensation and disability living allowance, legal advice at the Royal Courts of Justice Citizens Advice Bureau in London and most recently advising with the Legal Befrienders Scheme in the Cayman Islands.